 Of increasing importance on a food blog, I have had to become a little bit of an hobbyist photographer.
 This means taking lots of shots when I’m cooking for a blog post.
 It also means constant work updating photos as my equipment progresses and I get better with both executing the recipes and documenting the results.

-- As of April 2016, my primary camera is a Fuji X-T1.
+- As of November 2020, my primary camera is a Sony A7 Mark II.
 It’s about as close to a DSLR format as you can get on a mirrorless platform.
-Crop sensor, realtime electronic viewfinder, shoots RAW.
+Full frame sensor, shoots in RAW.

 - Always use protection.
 Since I don’t need low profile filters, Tiffen UV and circular polarizing filters protect my glass and help me take better photos.

-- If, for whatever reason, I’m out and about without a camera, my Apple iPhone 6 will still do in a pinch.
+- If, for whatever reason, I’m out and about without a camera, my Samsung S20 Plus 5G will still do in a pinch.